• Skip to primary navigation

 Both spirits are distilled from fermented liquids, rum from sugarcane byproducts and tequila from blue agave plants.

-They both boast a distinctive flavor profile that can sometimes be described as sweet, spicy, smoky or fruity depending on the type and aging process.
+They both boast a distinctive flavor that can sometimes be described as sweet, spicy, smoky or fruity depending on the type and aging process.

-When it comes to their distinct features, however, there are notable differences between them.
+However, there are notable differences between them.

 For instance, rum typically ranges from clear to dark brown in color while tequila is always transparent due to its refining processes.

-Additionally, tequila has a slightly less alcohol content than rum which makes it easier for beginners who prefer milder drinking options.
+Also, tequila has a slightly less alcohol content than rum which makes it easier for beginners who prefer milder drinking options.

-Furthermore, the aging process also differs greatly among these two; rum can be aged for up to several years in oak barrels whereas tequila is often aged for no more than three years before consumption.
+Also, the aging process also differs greatly among these two; rum can be aged for up to several years in oak barrels whereas tequila is often aged for no more than three years before consumption.

 Overall, both Rum and Tequila come with their own unique set of characteristics that cater to different palates and drinking preferences.